Surajit-Tunga/Surajit-Tunga/README.md

 ### 👨‍💻 About Me

 - 🌐 I’m a passionate Developer.
-- 💻 Skilled in: MERN STACK DEVELOPMENT
+-
-- 🌱 Currently learning: **GenAI & ML**
+- 💻 Skilled in: MERN STACK DEVELOPMENT & JAVA.
 - ✨ Always exploring new technologies and building cool projects.

 ---